new products announced in

 Oxygen and nutrients pass from your blood supply into the placenta.
 From there, the umbilical cord carries the oxygen and nutrients to your unborn baby.
 The placenta produces hormones that help your baby grow & develop and towards the end of your pregnancy the placenta passes antibodies from you to your baby, giving them immunity for about 3 months after birth.

-The placenta is a organ that contains many nutrients and hormones and once it is processed and put into capsules these are still present.
+The placenta is a organ that contains many nutrients, hormones and stem cells.
+Once it is processed and put into capsules these are still present.
 This is beneficial for transitioning from pregnancy to post-partum by allowing a gradual decrease rather than a plummet of these hormones, and supplementing your recovery with these nutrients.

 - Risk of Postnatal Depression